Single Tooth Replacement With an Implant

 The Implant Procedure

 During your initial consultation, Jeffrey J. Rho, DDS will perform a thorough examination, and review your dental and medical histories.
-We may also utilize diagnostic tools such as CT scanning to help us determine if implants are right for you.
+We may also utilize diagnostic technology such as CT scanning to help us determine if implants are right for you.
 Once we determine that you are a suitable candidate, we can move forward with treatment planning.

 Your treatment plan will address your specific needs and desires.
 Be sure to voice any concerns and ask questions.
 Your active participation is a necessary part of the design process.